Joey Wendle Player Props: Marlins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 4.02 team ERA ranks 11th among all MLB pitching staffs.
+- The Mariners have the ninth-ranked team ERA among all MLB pitching staffs (3.99).

-- Mariners pitchers combine to give up the first-fewest home runs in baseball (61 total, 0.9 per game).
+- Mariners pitchers combine to surrender the first-fewest home runs in baseball (62 total, 0.9 per game).

-- In his last appearance on Wednesday against the San Diego Padres, the righty tossed 3 2/3 innings, allowing five earned runs while surrendering 11 hits.
+- In his most recent appearance on Saturday against the Los Angeles Angels, the right-hander went six innings, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.